nathanbumpus/Trinity-2.8.4-Marconi/assemblyqc.md

         2760028 (53.23%) aligned >1 times
 97.78% overall alignment rate
 ```
 <p>This file tells us that ~93% of the reads from this sample aligned concordantly at least one time.
 Bowtie2 then took the ~7% of the reads that did not align concordantly and tried to align them discordantly.
-Bowtie2 was able to align ~17 percent of these reads discordantly.
+Bowtie2 was able to align ~17% of these reads discordantly.
 Bowtie2 then attempted to align the remaining unaligned reads to the assembly as singletons and was successful with about 61% of these reads.
 This gives an overall alignment rate of ~98%.
-The mapping shown is an example of a sucessful alignment showing greater than 70% of the reads aligning concordantly and a high overall alignment rate greater than 80%. <a href="#top">back to top </a><a href="#contents">table of contents</a></p>
+The mapping shown is an example of a sucessful alignment showing greater than 70% of the reads aligning concordantly to the assembly and a high overall alignment rate greater than 80%. <a href="#top">back to top </a><a href="#contents">table of contents</a></p>

 <h2 align="center">Determining Strand Specificity<a id="specificity"></a></h2>